 .NET Web Application Architecture

 In essence, .NET web application architecture deals with cross-platform support, microservices, Docker containers, and side-by-side versioning.
-The framework’s Data Access Layer allows using stored data without applying specific database code.
+The framework’s Data Access Layer allows using stored data without applying a specific database code.
 Today, this type of web application architecture includes ASP.NET Core and .NET Core, which significantly enhances the functionality of this language when it comes to optimization and support.

 PHP Web Application Architecture